Food and Beverages

 R&D Tax Relief

 There is constant pressure for innovation in the food and beverage sector to be either healthier, cheaper, vegan, dairy-free, organic or to comply with ethical or sustainable methods of production.
-We may chuckle to ourselves as we see another milk alternative being introduced, or get disappointed when our favourite coffee shop doesn’t have the type of milk we like, without even realising the level of research and development that goes into bringing a milk alternative into the market.
-It is estimated that only 1% of eligible R&D tax claims are paid out, which is phenomenal considering the extent of qualifying R&D activity in the food and beverages sector.
+We may chuckle to ourselves as we see another milk alternative being introduced, or get disappointed when our favourite coffee shop doesn’t have the type of milk we like, without even considering the level of research and development that goes into bringing a milk alternative into the market.
+In this sector, it is estimated that R&D claims are made for only 1% of eligible expenditure, which is phenomenal considering the extent of qualifying R&D activity in the food and beverages sector.

 Only 1% of all claims are made by the food and beverage sector, despite being always pushed to innovate by consumer trends and regulation.